kuzGo/project-MS2/README.md

 - Footer
   - The website footer is styled in a colorful way with a pink color which matches the "Get Quote" button from the top of the page.
 The features of the footer are three circle-shaped social link icons.
 The yellow color is also used for the labels in the contact section,maintaining consistency.
 Once the user hovers over them, the icons will slightly change size and background color indicating interaction.
 Prior to that there is a heading with the icons representing a group of people inviting the visitor to socialize.
 Every link to the social media will open in a separate window for user's convenience.Details of the website creator with the link to the LinkedIn which will also be open in a separate tab and the year when the site was created.
 As the design is based on a one-page website, the back-to-top button has been implemented which will bring the visitor back to the top of the page avoiding scrolling.
 - Color scheme

   - Colour scheme has been created to represent the colours of the cocktails itself and to reflect a night out in a cocktail bar.
-Using my own initiative and judgement and having this in mind I wanted to create a fusion of colours and make the colour palette vibrant, and fun with neon shades witch match to the 3 bottles at the top of the home page.
+Using my own initiative and judgement and having this in mind I wanted to create a fusion of colours and make the colour palette vibrant, and fun with neon shades which match to the 3 bottles at the top of the home page.
 So I would create a unique and intuitive user experience.
     Colours used are:
   - Domiant color is `rgb(10, 12, 16)` a shade of black color which is a color of each section.
   - Home buton color is `#ee82ee`.